 Taco Chicken Enchiladas

-Heat tortillas until pliable and place about ¼ C of the chicken in the middle of each tortilla with about 2 Tbsp of the cheese.
+- Heat tortillas until pliable and place about ¼ C of the chicken in the middle of each tortilla with about 2 tablespoon of the cheese.
 Roll and arrange in the 9x13" pan.
 Repeat until all the chicken and tortillas are used.